germanmgarcia/devops-autoscaling-ec2/README.md

 - An Auto Scaling Group (ASG) with EC2 instances running an application.
 - An RDS instance for database storage, located in a private subnet.

+## AWS Well-Architected Framework Considerations
+### Operational Excellence
+- In this aspect, I have used Terraform as Infrastructure as Code (IaC), which allows me to have version control,
+- deploy automatically, and repeat
+- the process.
+Additionally, I can ensure that the application can manage variable changes efficiently.

 ## Deployment Instructions
 1. **Configure AWS Credentials:**